Debunking common myths about facial oils for oily and acne-prone skinPosted on November 23, 2020 Written by: 100% PURE ®

 Take facial oils for example, and the claims that putting oil on your face will make it oilier and more prone to breakouts: is this myth or fact?

-Contrary to many beliefs, facial oil is one of the best treatments for any skin type – including oily skin!
-Although it seems counterproductive, using an oil can replenish your skin’s natural oils, which can keep oil levels balanced and breakouts at bay.
+Contrary to popular belief, facial oil is one of the best treatments for any skin type – including oily skin.
+Using an oil can replenish your skin’s natural oils, which can keep oil levels balanced and breakouts at bay.

-Just in case you were wondering: yes, even oily skin needs oil.
-We understand that using a facial oil on oily skin sounds paradoxical and well – frightening!
+We understand that using a facial oil on oily skin sounds paradoxical and well, terrifying!
 Is it a slippery slope into an acne apocalypse, or are facial oils simply misunderstood and actually skin-friendly?

 Lucky for your skin, no two oils are alike – that means there’s plenty of hope for oily skin in search of treatment!
 If you want to reap all the potential benefits of using a facial oil, you’ll need to choose one that’s formulated specifically to your skin type.

 So, what kind of facial oils should you choose and why?
 You’ll want to use lighter oils that can be absorbed quickly and easily into your skin, so there’s no pore-clogging residue left to torment your complexion.
 Look for oils with a smaller molecular size: argan, squalane, and jojoba oils do the trick.
 If the molecular structure of an oil is too big, it won’t be able to penetrate the top layer of your skin.

 Without further ado, here are the top 3 best oils for skin: